bjartwolf/SqlFileStreamWebApiDemo/README.md

 # Running the application
 The Visual Studio 2013 project should fetch its dependencies using Nuget and run without problems...
 I could only parse this large files in Chrome and using Excel PowerQuery, but try it in your favorite browser that you think is capable of handling it...

+# Troubleshooting

+I had a lot of issues that had to do with the gzip data being formatted correctly.
+For example I UTF-8 encoded the response due to some old code I hadn't changed.
+When the browser could not decode the response, it just closes the connection and shows no error message.
+IIS just sees that the response has been closed by the browser.
+I assumed I was closing the stream prematurely, whereas the real issue was the content in the stream.
+This is easily seen with Fiddler, which I of course should have used, but didn't and wasted a lot of time digging deep into Web API.